mickelindahl/hapi_account/README.md

 Hapi account
 =============

-A library for with a REST api for accounts.
+A REST api for accounts with Bearer token authentication.

 ## Installation